Mitchell and White Genealogy

 EventDateDescription

-MovedAbt 1825She and Roland Bias moved Amherst County to in Cabell County, Virginia, abt 1825 .5,6
+MovedAbt 1825She moved from Amherst County to Cabell County, Virginia, abt 1825 together with Roland Bias.5,6

 Deed-Land26 Oct 1825She was a cograntor with Roland Bias in the conveyance of 150 acres on Pea Vine Mountain in Amherst County, Virginia, to Larkin Bias on 26 Oct 1825.
 This is land where Roland Bias lives.5